Patient information: Acute myeloid leukemia (AML) treatment in adults (Beyond the Basics)

 Induction therapy frequently results in a complete remission of the AML, meaning that there are no visible leukemia cells in the blood or bone marrow when examined under a microscope and that the bone marrow is functioning normally.
 However, such remissions are usually short-lived unless additional, postremission therapy is given.

 Complete remission — The first goal of AML treatment is to achieve a complete remission.
 Complete remission means that there is no visible evidence of leukemia cells in the blood or bone marrow and the bone marrow is functioning normally.
 A bone marrow biopsy and blood testing are done to determine when/if this occurs.
+Sensitive laboratory methods can detect leukemia that is not readily observed by a microscope; this is called minimal residual disease (MRD) and its persistence may impact additional treatment plans.

 POST-REMISSION THERAPY OF ACUTE MYELOID LEUKEMIA